ergoplatform/ergo-dex/docs/blog-post.md

 ## Introduction

-[ErgoTool](https://github.com/aslesarenko/ergo-tool) is a command line interface (CLI) for Ergo blockchain.
+[ErgoTool](https://github.com/aslesarenko/ergo-tool) is a command line interface (CLI) for [Ergo blockchain](https://ergoplatform.org/).
 You can use ErgoTool without running your own Ergo node.
-Keep in mind, however, that running a node is the most secure way to communicate with the blockchain network, but ErgoTool aims to provide a more foundational tools at your disposal.
-Surely you can use it with your own running node.
-See also discussion in the [security notes section](#security-notes) below.
+Even though running a node is the most secure way to communicate with the Ergo blockchain network, ErgoTool however, aims to provide a more foundational tools at your disposal.
+Surely, you still can use it with your own running node.

-In this post we will walk through simple steps to generate a mnemonic phrase, create a local secret storage and use it to send ERGs between addresses.
+In this post we will walk through simple steps to generate a mnemonic phrase, create a local secret storage and use it to send ERGs between addresses, all with the help of ErgoTool commands.

 ## Getting Started